Bedfordia linearis

 Bedfordia linearis is a species of flowering plant in the genus Bedfordia.
 This species is accepted.
 This species is common amongst dry forests and is classified as a shrub.
-The leaves it grows varies from different sizes, from forms that vary from 1cm - flat 10cm.
-This species is endemic to Tasmania.
+The leaves of Bedfordia linearis vary in form and size.
+Some specimens have leaves that are closely revolute and about 1 cm long, while others have leaves that are flat and can grow up to 10 cm in length This species is endemic to Tasmania.